A Framework for Improving the Reliability of Black-box Variational Inference: Learning Rate Scheduler

-\Cref{fig:convergence-detection-comparison} compares our adaptive SASA+ and adaptive $\widehat{R}$ criteria to the $\Delta$ELBO rule from \citet{Kucukelbir:2015}, which is used Stan's ADVI implementation (cf.~the results of \citet{Dhaka:2020}).
-Additionally, it compares to another convergence detection approach proposed by \citet{Pesme:2020}, where they used a distance based statistics to detect the convergence, described in \cref{sec:distance-based}.
-While adaptive SASA+, $\Delta$ELBO, and the distance-based statistic approach sometimes trigger too early or too late, adaptive $\widehat{R}$ consistently triggers when the full window suggests convergence has been reached.
+\Cref{fig:convergence-detection-comparison} compares our adaptive SASA+ and adaptive $\widehat{R}$ criteria to the criterion used in \citet{Dhaka:2020} with a fixed window size of $W = 800$ and $\Delta$ELBO rule from \citet{Kucukelbir:2015}, which is used Stan's ADVI implementation (cf.~the results of \citet{Dhaka:2020}).
+We do not use $W = 100$ as is done by \citet{Dhaka:2020} because it was too small to detect convergence.
+Additionally, \cref{fig:convergence-detection-comparison} compares to another convergence detection approach proposed by \citet{Pesme:2020} (described in \cref{sec:distance-based}), where they use a distance-based statistic to detect convergence.
+While adaptive SASA+, $\Delta$ELBO, fixed window size $\widehat{R}$, and the distance-based statistic approach sometimes trigger too early or too late or SASA+ use iterations before it reaches the convergence, adaptive $\widehat{R}$ consistently triggers when the full window suggests convergence has been reached.
 See \cref{fig:convergence-detection-comparison-more} for additional Gaussian target examples.